NuiN99/Scriptable-Harmony/README.md

 It has 2 main objects:

-SoundSO - Contains a list of AudioClips, and has AudioSource options, as well as randomization like Volume and Pitch
+SoundSO - Contains a list of AudioClips, has tweakable options identical to an AudioSource, as well as randomization options like Volume and Pitch for more variation

 SoundPlayerSO - Basically acts as an AudioMixer, and all SoundSO's need to reference one.
-It controls the volume and pitch of all sounds currently playing (No AudioMixer required)
+It controls the volume and pitch of all SoundSO's currently playing through it (No AudioMixer required)

 SoundSO Automatically chooses from a random clip in the list if there are multiple